baileyherbert/utimes/README.md

 ### Callbacks

 You can provide a function as the last argument to activate callback mode.
 The first parameter of the callback will be the error if applicable (or `undefined` otherwise).
-Starting with version 5.0.0 the functions no longer return promises when using callbacks, so you'll need to choose between one or the other.

 If you're looking for maximum performance, using callbacks is recommended to avoid the slight delay in promise resolution.

 ```ts